How to wear a waistcoat

 Go casual

 All this talk about three-piece suits has ignored another function of the waistcoat, which is as a strictly informal piece of upper wear.
 It’s not too hard to pull off – think Kaiser Chiefs’ Ricky Wilson, who makes a waistcoat look like essential rock ’n’ roll wear.
 You can also count Mumford and Sons’ classic look in that category.
-Conor McGregor can certainly pull the look off, in his tweed waistcoat – with a tiny smattering of ego and swagger.
+David Beckham can certainly pull the look off, in his tweed waistcoat – with a tiny smattering of ego and swagger.

 Men's low cut double breasted tweed check waistcoat